dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 In this section, I want to discuss where LinkedIn has left its users behind and left a vast chasm of unmet needs.

 As I go through these details, a note to those reading this inside LinkedIn that the metrics might show a different story.
 However, I do not believe high engagement show positive feelings and opinions about LinkedIn.
-Its leaders should note that metrics that emerge from compulsion do not indicate a healthy ecosystem.
+Its leaders should note that metrics that emerge from compulsion do not show a healthy ecosystem.
 There’s a reason why alternative networks are popping up that tackle this challenge differently, and they are growing fast.
 Companies like [BlueCrew](https://bluecrewjobs.com) and [Jobcase](https://jobcase.com), even though focused on blue-collar jobs, are doing a much better job at understanding the needs of its users.

 _(Yes, I know they are not strict social networks.)_